Race Preview - Friday 3rd July - Updated

 Friday sees the halfway point in Newton Abbot's 2026 season with a six-race card that gets underway at 2.10pm and music from Not The Cowboys who will be playing in the Paddock Suite after racing.

-Point-to-point winner Ghost Jury was in at the deep end when taking on multiple winner Beorma on her seasonal debut and should be more at home in the St. Austell Brewery Mares' Handicap Hurdle two miles about five and a half furlongs.
-She does have a bit to find against her more experienced rivals, however, including Ask Peter and Blue Siam, who had every chance on her last run here, but weakened in the home straight behind Coupe de Gold.
+Point-to-point winner Ghost Jury was in at the deep end when taking on multiple winner Beorma on her seasonal debut and should be more at home in the St. Austell Brewery Mares' Handicap Hurdle over two miles, five and a half furlongs.
+She does have a bit to find against her more experienced rivals, however, but champion Sean Bowen is an eye-catching jockey booking.
+Blue Siam had every chance on her last run here, but weakened in the home straight behind Coupe de Gold, and Skelton's Miss Kassiopi has been raised 3lbs for finishing runner-up at Hexham.

 The Murphy-trained Schmilsson has been dropped 2lbs in the handicap which might see him back to winning ways in the Class 3 Howden Insurance Handicap Chase at the expense of Krak, who has changed ownership and stables, now being with Dan Skelton.
-Duke Of Luckley stepped up on previous efforts to win at Southwell and Gore Point is consistent, but has yet to win in four chases.
+Duke Of Luckley stepped up on previous efforts to win at Southwell and Gore Point is consistent, winning over fences for the first time at Stratford on Monday.

 Next